David John Doukas

 David John Doukas (born 4 November 1957, Washington, D.C.), is an American family physician and bioethicist.
 He is the professor emeritus in medical ethics and family medicine at Tulane University.
 He previously held the James A. Knight Chair of Humanities and Ethics in Medicine at Tulane (2017–2024) and was past director of the program in medical ethics and human values at Tulane University's School of Medicine.
 Doukas was also the past executive director of the Master of Science in Bioethics and Medical Humanities at Tulane University.
 Additionally, Doukas served as the health care chief ethics consultant at the Southeast Louisiana Veterans Health Care System in New Orleans as well as the VISN16 clinical ethics liaison from 2017 to 2024.
 Doukas was founding president of the Academy for Professionalism in Health Care (2012 to 2019), for which he was awarded the first Presidential Award at the Academy for Professionalism in Health Care Annual Meeting in June 2023, for his efforts as founder and president of APHC for seven years (2012–2019).
 In a 2023 analysis of the top 100 cited articles in ethics education, Doukas was "recognized as one of the most influential authors in the field of ethics education, with five articles in the top 10 list attributed to his name that have amassed a total of 296 citations."
+In 2026, Doukas was elected to Sigma Xi, the Scientific Research Honor Society.